MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-quantization.md

 - Scalar quantization compresses float values into narrower data types.
 AI Search currently supports int8, which is 8 bits, reducing vector index size fourfold.

 - Binary quantization converts floats into binary bits, which takes up 1 bit.
 This results in up to 28 times reduced vector index size.

-To use built-in quantization, follow these steps:

-> [!div class="checklist"]
-> - Use [Create Index](/rest/api/searchservice/indexes/create) or [Create Or Update Index](/rest/api/searchservice/indexes/create-or-update) to specify vector compression
-> - Add `vectorSearch.compressions` to a search index
-> - Add a `scalarQuantization` or `binaryQuantization` configuration and give it a name
-> - Set optional properties to mitigate the effects of lossy indexing
-> - Create a new vector profile that uses the named configuration
-> - Create a new vector field having the new vector profile
-> - Load the index with float32 or float16 data that's quantized during indexing with the configuration you defined
-> - Optionally, [query quantized data](#) using the oversampling parameter if you want to override the default

 ## Add "compressions" to a search index